Sarah Wollaston: Personal life

 Wollaston lives in South Devon with her husband Adrian James, a psychiatrist and President of the Royal College of Psychiatrists.
 They met while studying medicine at Guy's Hospital.
 They have two daughters and one son.
 She is a keen cyclist – often on a tandem – and took part in the 2014 RideLondon 100-mile bike race with her husband.

+In 2021, after leaving Parliament, Wollaston was appointed chair of NHS Devon and to the board of Torbay and South Devon NHS Foundation Trust as a non-executive director.
+She resigned as chair of NHS Devon in June 2024 as a protest against planned cuts.